Inmate escapes from Edmonton correctional facility | CBC News

 The centre's programming focuses on repairing relationships between offenders and their communities, and helps individuals find employment and housing after their release.

-Residents at the centre are male offenders who are either conditionally released on day parole or full parole, or statutory release and live there are residents.
+Residents at the centre are male offenders who are either conditionally released on day parole or full parole, or statutory release.

 Offender Jimmy Saskatchewan has escaped from the Stan Daniel Healing Centre in Alberta.
 More information will follow as soon as it is available. <a href="https://t.co/YNWCXo1ILA">pic.twitter.com/YNWCXo1ILA</a>—@CSC_SCC_en